National Fur Trade Symposium

 Rendezvous Dinner at Mountain Man Camp

-The AMM will host dinner around the campfire in a series of messes (5 to 10) each around a campfire with at least one host and up to 20 guests.
+The AMM will host dinner around the campfire in a series of messes (5 to 10) each around a campfire with at least one host and interested guests.
 Each mess will be cooking a different period food and brave individual can have a taste.
 There will be no formal presentations, but hosts will be prepared to talk about food, cooking and daily lives in general.

-Catered Food – The main meal will be based around smoked buffalo and side dishes prepared away from the camp and brought to fire side for serving with period authentic plates, cups and utensils.
+Catered Food – The main meal will be based around smoked bison meat and side dishes served adjacent to the camps.
 Guest are invited to enjoy their meal seated around the fire.

 Alternative to messes – For those who do not want to sit around campfire to eat, tables and chairs will be setup on the small lawn adjacent to the camp to eat and guest can then join the camp when done.
-This will be the same main meal.
 Tasting of period food would be at the campfires.

-Bad weather alternative – If too windy or wet weather, the same meal will be served in the pavilion with tables and chairs.
+Bad weather alternative – If too windy or wet weather, the same meal will be served in the pavilion at tables and chairs.

 Rendezvous Grounds Session